 “Kata” followed by the author’s name was most likely used by the evangelists to identify themselves as recorders (not originators) of the…gospel of Jesus Christ…”Kata”…was used to express that the gospel that had been preached for over twenty years by the apostles was being recorded (not originated) in writing by Matthew, Mark, Luke, and John.11

-The word “gospel” (or “euaggelion” in Greek) was added later, when the four documents were brought together in a single collection in codex (or book) form.12 So, people like Mr. Ferguson can stop hyperventilating about the fact that the gospels we have today are consistently titled.
+The word “gospel” (or “euaggelion” in Greek) was added later, when the four documents were brought together in a single collection in codex (or book) form.12 So, critics can stop hyperventilating about the fact that the gospels we have today are consistently titled.
 Of course they are.
 They were given consistent titles when the separate gospels (which had originated as scrolls) were first collected as a single unit into book form.
 That doesn’t change the fact that the authors’ names had been associated with them from the beginning.

-While no one can say for certain how the original manuscripts were titled, the available evidence runs counter to critics like Ehrman.
+While no one can say for certain how the original manuscripts were titled, the available evidence runs counter to critics like Bart Ehrman.
 Dr. Jones sums it up nicely: